-Organizational Behavior and Management Domain
+Leadership and Management

 Understanding how to lead and manage in the business environment is critical to a business graduate’s success in the workplace.
-This domain includes two objective assessments: Principles of Management and Fundamentals of Organizational Behavior and Management.
-Students are asked to demonstrate the ability to apply these concepts in a series of scenario-based problems in the leadership concepts and applications tasks.
+Students are asked to demonstrate the ability to apply these concepts in Organizational Behavior and Leadership and Management in a series of scenario-based problems in the leadership concepts and applications tasks.
 Prior coursework does not transfer to meet the requirements of this domain.

 Organizational Behavior and Management

-Focuses on application of grammatical standards, reading skills, basic numeracy and calculation skills, basic algebra skills, basic geometry principles, and basic data and probability skills.
+This course focuses on basic numeracy and calculation skills, basic algebra skills, basic geometry principles, and basic data and probability skills.